HazeCS/OpenCrypt/README.md

 # USB-Crypt

-- A command line utility to compress and encrypts or decompress and decrypts a directory using GZip and encryption.
+- A command line utility to compress and encrypts or decompress and decrypts a directory using GZip and fernet encryption.
 - USB-Crypt uses the up-to-date fernet encryption featuring AES encryption algorithim.

 Installation